Outputs tweets from any Twitter users, hashtag or keyword through the Widget interface. Can be called via shortcode or PHP function call and supports

 If you aren't caching tweets then a message will be shown stating: "There have been no tweets for the past 7 days", but if you are caching tweets then it will simply show the tweets stored in the cache, even if they are older than 7 days.
 This message can be customised within the settings.

 ThinkTwit uses the widget API so should be styled correctly by your theme.
-It has some default CSS but you may, however, wish to make minor CSS changes which will override this.
+It has some default CSS but you may, however, wish to turn this off (in the ThinkTwit Settings) and add your own.
 If so you should find the following information handy:

 ol.thinkTwitTweets #tweet-nwhere n is the number of the tweet

 ol.thinkTwitTweets li.thinkTwitTweet span.thinkTwitPublished

 NOTE: Be sure to use the id to access each style in order to over-write the default CSS.

 Turn on no-caching in the widget settings.